Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ![](images-red/nmap-scan2.png)

-- Typing the ip address of the victim in the browser can reveal folder directories on the "HTML page" if there are security loop holes such as no formal index.html.
-The directories may or may not be password protected.

-- gives information about the company_folders and secret_folder and we find that they are password protected

-- Alternatively If you know the path to a file, you can attempt to download it directly  `wget 192.168.1.105/company_folders/customer_info/customers.txt`
+- You can note that on the Capstone VM (ip:`192.168.1.105`) there is one open `port:80` which is a significant vulnerability I can exploit.
+We also learn about the `Apache server version 2.4.29` and the `OS of Linux`

 - `wget 192.168.1.105/meet_our_team/ashton.txt`